 There’s that rule of thumb you often hear, about how your rent should be a third of your monthly income.
 Well, that’s not always possible, especially in big cities.
 So, how about eliminating rent and bills altogether and keeping your entire income for yourself?

-The two best thing about full-time house sitting:
+The two best things about full-time house sitting:

 - When you’re starting out, you don’t need to worry about outgoings.
 You can just focus on building your portfolio, workload, website, whatever it may be, because your rent worries are gone.